ryancramerdesign/DynamicRoles/README.md

 # Dynamic Roles for ProcessWire

-Dynamic Roles is a powerful access control tool for ProcessWire.
+Dynamic Roles are a powerful access control tool for ProcessWire.
 They pick up where traditional roles leave off, and allow you to assign permissions at runtime based on any factor present with the user.
 Once a user receives one or more dynamic roles (at runtime), those